Introduction

 Compiling this document

-Creating PDF and HTML output from the R/Markdown source file is a two step process.
-First knitr is used to execute the R code and produce the corresponding Markdown output.
-This can be done either by starting an R session and executing knitr("example.Rmd") or from the command line:
+is used to execute the R code and produce the corresponding Markdown output.
+This can be done either by starting an R session and executing knitr("example.Rmd")

 Rscript --slave -e "library(knitr);knit('example.Rmd')"

 Either way this generates a Markdown file called ‘example.md’.
-This can then be converted into PDF and HTML files by using the configuration file ‘example.pandoc’ by calling the pandoc function from the knitr package.
+This can then be converted into PDF and HTML files by using the configuration file ‘example.pandoc’ by calling the pandoc function from the knitr

 Rscript --slave -e "library(knitr);pandoc('example.md')"

-The function automatically locates the configuration file and passes the requested parameters to pandoc.
+The function automatically locates the configuration file and passes the requested parameters to pandoc

 Required software

-In addition to installations of knitr and pandoc a few external tools are required to compile this document.
+a few external tools are required to compile this document.

-R is required to run knitr as well as other R packages to support additional functionality.
+as well as other R packages to support additional functionality.

 Additional R packages used:

-These can be installed via the install.packages command from within R. Animations also require ffmpeg and either ImageMagick or GraphicsMagick.
+command from within R. Animations also require ffmpeg and either ImageMagick or GraphicsMagick.

 As one might expect a working LaTeX tool chain is required to generate PDF output from LaTeX documents.
 Several distributions are available online, including MiKTeX and TeX Live.

-Python (\geq 2.7) is required for the pandoc filters discussed in the latter parts of this document.
-This also requires the pandocfilters Python module, which can be installed via pip.
+filters discussed in the latter parts of this document.
+This also requires the pandocfilters

 Brief Markdown primer